 For grants, capital and micro grants will continue based on past subscription and projected future needs.
 These grants may also be used to support collection activities.
 Post-consumer carpet calcium carbonate (PC4) is a focus of testing grants to support strengthening and expanding the currently weaker markets for this material.
 Because recycling capacity in California currently exceeds the Program's needs, funding for capital expansion is redirected to other program areas.
-New programs such as innovation and design grants and small-volume collections will be further developed based on results from pilot programs conducted in 2022 and 2023.
+CARE is carefully monitoring the available and planned processor capacity to ensure that it continues to exceed the capacity needed to achieve California's carpet recycling goals.
+CARE is prepared to initiate investments in additional capacity as needed in partnership with identified processors consistent with the details outlined in the Processor Capacity section (Section 6.6) of this Plan.
+New programs such as Innovation & Design grants and small-volume collections will be further developed based on results from pilot programs conducted in 2022 and 2023.